Tuvalu Association of Sports and National Olympic Committee: Facilities and management

 The annual budget of TASNOC is 10,000 Australian dollars.

 Events

 Olympics

 Tuvalu participates in the Olympic Games in the Summer Olympics and have not competed at the Winter Games.
 Tuvalu entered the Olympic Games for the first time at the 2008 Summer Games in Beijing, China, with a weightlifter and two athletes in the men's and women's 100-metre sprints.
 A team with athletes in the same events represented Tuvalu at the 2012 Summer Olympics, in London, United Kingdom.

 Etimoni Timuani represented Tuvalu at 2016 Summer Olympics in the 100 metre event.
 Tuvalu was the only country to send one competitor to the 2016 Summer Olympics.

 Tuvalu was represented in athletic events at the 2020 Summer Olympics by Karalo Maibuca in the men’s 100 metres, and Matie Stanley in the women’s 100 metres.
+Tuvalu was represented in athletic events at the 2024 Summer Olympics by Karalo Maibuca in the men’s 100 metres, and Temalini Manatoa in the women's 100 metres.

 Pacific Games

 TASNOC organizes Tuvalu's participation in the Pacific Games, and they have participated in six Games.
 The association is responsible for training the athletes and preparation for the Games.
 Tuvalu arrived at the 2015 Pacific Games two hours before the Opening Ceremony due to a cyclone that affected the team's travel.
 They earned their first ever gold medal at the games when Telupe Iosefa won the powerlifting competition.